We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The types of wounds rose water can be used on include:

-Due to its antiseptic properties and the fact rose water can prompt the creation of histamines by the immune system, it has been shown to be useful for preventing and treating infections.
+Due to its antiseptic properties and the fact rose water can prompt the creation of histamines by the immune system, it has been shown to be

 The inhalation of rose water vapors has been traditionally used as a way to improve a person’s mood.
 The liquid can also be taken orally.